raphaelleroffo/intro-to-gis/Session2/session2_tutorial.md

 **Attribute Table**

-We will get back to symbology next week but for now, have a brief look at the attribute table of the polygon layer by right clicking on it and selecting the Attribute Table, or clicking the icon in your toolbar.
+We will get back to symbology next week but for now, have a brief look at the attribute table of one of your layers, for instance the polygon layer, by right clicking on it and selecting `Open Attribute Table`, or clicking the icon in your toolbar while the layer is selected in your Layers panel.
 You'll see a table appear, which contains the attribute data for your Zones 30 Areas.

 <img src="../img/S2-14.png" width="700">

-More on that next week when we work with the attribute table and perform table joins, selections, refactoring, etc.
+More on that next week when we work with the attribute table and perform table joins, selections, etc.